MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-auto-attendant.md

     ```

 2. For each listed Auto Attendant, note its place in the structure, settings, and get copies of associated sound or text-to-speech file (the guid in the output will be the name of a folder where the files are stored).
 You can get these details by running the command:

     ```
     Get-UMAutoAttendant -Identity MyUMAutoAttendant
     ```

     See [Get-UMAutoAttendant](https://docs.microsoft.com/en-us/powershell/module/exchange/unified-messaging/get-umautoattendant?view=exchange-ps) for more details on this command.
 A complete list of Auto Attendant options you might need to capture is at [UMAutoAttendant members](https://msdn.microsoft.com/en-us/library/microsoft.exchange.data.directory.systemconfiguration.umautoattendant_members.aspx) but the most important options to note down are:
     - Business hours
     - Non-business hours
     - Language
     - Holiday schedule

-3. Create new onprem endpoints as described above in [Server configuration steps](#server-configuration-steps). <br/> Assign the main auto Attendant a temporary number for testing purposes
+3. Create new on-premises endpoints as described above in [Server configuration steps](#server-configuration-steps).
+  Assign the main auto Attendant a temporary number for testing purposes

-4. Configure a Cloud Auto Attendant system that uses these endpoints as described above in [Online configuration steps](#online-configuration-steps). <br/> You may find it useful to use the exercises in the tutorial titled [Small business example - Set up an auto attendant](/SkypeForBusiness/what-is-phone-system-in-office-365/tutorial-org-aa.yml) to create a logical map of the Auto Attendant and user hierarchies in your old Exchange UM Auto Attendant.
+4. Configure a Cloud Auto Attendant system that uses these endpoints as described above in [Online configuration steps](#online-configuration-steps).
+  You may find it useful to use the exercises in the tutorial titled [Small business example - Set up an auto attendant](/SkypeForBusiness/what-is-phone-system-in-office-365/tutorial-org-aa.yml) to create a logical map of the Auto Attendant and user hierarchies in your old Exchange UM Auto Attendant.
 5. Test the Cloud Auto Attendant system.
-6. Reassign the phone number linked to the Exchange UM Auto Attendant to the Cloud Auto Attendant. <br/> At this point, if you have already migrated UM Voicemail, you should be in a position to migrate to Exchange Server 2019.
+6. Reassign the phone number linked to the Exchange UM Auto Attendant to the Cloud Auto Attendant.

+At this point, if you have already migrated UM Voicemail, you should be in a position to migrate to Exchange Server 2019.

 ## See Also